TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/apiref.rst

    *short_option* should be ``None`` if a *long_option*  doesn't have a corresponding *short_option*.
 All option tuples must have long options.

-The :class:`FancyGetopt` class provides the following methods:
+The :class:`FancyGetopt` kundi provides the following methods:

 .. method:: FancyGetopt.getopt([args=None, object=None])